Georgia Reidy

 Graduate Admission Essay

 I am applying to the graduate program at Queens College to refine and expand my sculptural practice through rigorous material investigation and interdisciplinary research.
-I seek an academic environment that will allow me to strengthen my technical skills, clarify my conceptual framework, and advance a materially driven practice grounded in experimentation and process.
-My approach to making is deeply informed by material labor.
-I work with reclaimed utility materials alongside clay, wax, light metals, and glass; drawn to their histories of use and structural purpose.
-By pushing these materials beyond their intended use, I explore the dichotomy between function and non-function, asking what it means to create non-utilitarian work in a culture that prioritizes usefulness and productivity.
-I am interested in how ordinary materials, particularly those associated with construction and infrastructure, can be transformed into objects of softness, adornment, and care.
-In this way, familiar systems are re-seen not as purely practical, but as sculptural forms already embedded in daily life.
+I seek an academic environment that will strengthen my technical skills, clarify my conceptual framework, and advance a materially driven practice grounded in experimentation and process.
+My approach to making is informed by material labor.
+I work with reclaimed utility materials alongside clay, wax, light metals, and glass, drawn to their histories of use and structural purpose.
+By pushing these materials beyond their intended function, I explore the tension between function and non-function, asking what it means to create non-utilitarian work within a culture that prioritizes usefulness and productivity.
+I am interested in how materials associated with construction and infrastructure can be transformed into objects of softness, adornment, and care.
+In this way, familiar systems are re-seen not as purely practical, but as sculptural forms embedded in daily life.

-Queens College’s commitment to direct growth and sustainability as a working artist solidifies it as my first choice for prospective programs.
-I am drawn to the program’s open support of an expansive fine art practice.
-The program’s reputation for prioritizing critical inquiry in fine art over commercial outcomes strongly aligns with my own values as an artist.
-I plan to contribute meaningfully to this environment through engaged studio critique and material investigation, while continuing to expand both the formal and fine conceptual dimensions of my work.
+Queens College’s commitment to sustaining artists through critical inquiry makes it my first choice.
+I am drawn to the program’s support of expansive fine art practices and its prioritization of conceptual rigor over commercial outcomes.
+I plan to contribute meaningfully through engaged studio critique and focused material investigation while expanding both the formal and conceptual dimensions of my work.

-My practice has been profoundly shaped by nearly five years of work as a studio assistant to sculptor Tamiko Kawata.
-I was trained in her metal-weaving techniques and immersed in a practice grounded in close attention to material.
-This mentorship reinforced my belief in teaching as a vital extension of artistic practice.
-Pursuing an MFA at Queens College will formally prepare and qualify me to teach at the collegiate level, allowing me to contribute meaningfully as an educator while continuing to develop a rigorous, research-driven studio practice.
-I am eager to engage with academic communities through instruction, mentorship, and curriculum-based learning, and to build a sustainable career that integrates both teaching and studio work.
+My practice has been shaped by nearly five years as a studio assistant to sculptor Tamiko Kawata, where I was trained in metal-weaving techniques and immersed in a discipline grounded in close material attention.
+This mentorship strengthened my belief in teaching as an extension of artistic practice.
+Pursuing an MFA will formally prepare me to teach at the collegiate level while continuing to develop a research-driven studio practice.
+I am eager to engage academic communities through instruction, mentorship, and curriculum-based learning, building a sustainable career that integrates teaching and studio work.

-I am especially excited by the opportunity to work in the bronze foundry at Queens College, a facility that is increasingly rare within graduate studio programs.
-My introduction to metal casting began through my studies at Marist College and later at Salem Art Works, where I developed a strong interest in the possibilities of bronze and glass.
-Since returning to New York City, access to affordable and consistent foundry facilities has been limited.
-Pursuing my MFA at Queens College will allow me to return to this material with intention and depth, advancing a body of work that I have been eager to fully develop.
-Access to the foundry would enable me to expand both the technical and conceptual scope of my practice, using bronze as a central material through which to explore form and longevity.
+I am especially excited by the opportunity to work in the bronze foundry at Queens College, a facility increasingly rare within graduate programs.
+My introduction to metal casting began at Marist College and continued at Salem Art Works, where I developed a strong interest in bronze and glass.
+Since returning to New York City, consistent access to foundry facilities has been limited.
+Returning to this material with depth and intention would expand both the technical and conceptual scope of my practice, using bronze to explore form and longevity.